diegobonilla98/Music-Generator-RNN/README.md

 After generating a fixed number of notes using the model, I applied sound effects to make it sound better and filter the high pitches and save it as a wav file.

 The results were AMAZING and some of them sounded very good.
 Other sounded (or had parts) like the songs I picked for the data, but I'm pretty sure is because there are very few songs in the dataset.

+EDIT: I extended the functionality of a sloppy piano so the output audio is better.
+Some songs are really pleasant to listen to.
+Some other not that much...